HUSKI3/Spark/README.md

 .spk is a tarfile with a fixed folder structure, meaning they wont contain any folders outsided the given specification

-Folders to include are
+Folders to include are:
-deps - for the dependencies
+- deps - for the dependencies
-libs - for the libraries
+- libs - for the libraries
-fs - (is being worked on) for fake root, not to be interfered by the user as of now
+- fs - (is being worked on) for fake root, not to be interfered by the user as of now

-Files to include are
+Files to include are:
-install.sh - install/build script for the package
+- install.sh - install/build script for the package
-metadata.json metadata
+- metadata.json metadata